 Casting braces and Seating

-Some anglers prefer to sit, while others prefer to stand when fly fishing the Land of Giants.
+Some anglers prefer to sit, while others prefer to stand when fly fishing.
 From a guiding perspective, I prefer my anglers to sit, especially when dry fly fishing, but mainly it’s for safety.
 On windy days, it helps to keep a lower profile.
 If an angler prefers to stand when nymphing or streamer fishing, the casting braces are very comfortable.
 The casting braces can really help alleviate some of the fatigue often associated with a full-day guided trip.
 The guys at Adipose added a bracket so that I can easily remove the leg braces from my jet boat and move them to my drift boat.
 Overall, I’m really pleased with this build and look forward to a busy guiding season in it.
 If you have any questions about fly fishing the Land of Giants or this jet boat build, feel free to give us a call or drop me a line.

 What’s the wood flooring in the boat?